apache/kafka/clients/src/main/resources/common/message/README.md

 Custom defaults are useful when an older message version lacked some information.
-For example, if an older request lacked a timeout field, you may want to specify that the server should assume that the timeout for such a request is 5000 ms (or some other arbitrary value.)
+For example, if an older request lacked a timeout field, you may want to specify that the server should assume that the timeout for such a request is 5000 ms (or some other arbitrary value).

 Ignorable Fields
 ----------------